 I have never claimed to be “right” nor have I claimed that what I say is the “correct” version or the “only” version.
 One thing that I have learned is that thoughts are variable and change to circumstances (experience, age, stance, point of view, etc.).
 To say that ones thoughts are truly “correct” or that one has the “right” point of view seems arrogant to me.

 I’ve always had difficulty explaining things to people.
 Sometimes, its almost impossible.
-Its something I have struggled with.
-I find, though, that I can explain things easier when I write than in a conversation.
+Its something I have always struggled with.
+I find, though, that I can explain things easier when I write it down than in a conversation.
 When I write, for example, I have the luxury of having the time to find the right words.
 I also have the time to dwell on it and formulate better explanations.
 I’ve always said that I was “slow” this way.
 But, even then, I think that my difficulty in explaining comes out in writing as well.
-As a result, when I look at what I wrote, at a later date, I often find that I didn’t explain it adequately.
+As a result, when I look at what I wrote, at a later date, I often find that I didn’t explain it adequately and I have to modify it.
 From observations like this I can see that much thinking and writing is nothing but a perpetual quest to explain things that can never be explained adequately.
 Its like a never-ending process that goes on and on.
 In this way, what I write in this blog is part of that never-ending process and quest to explain things.

 I have a tendency to repeat myself oftentimes.
 Sometimes it’s because I forgot that I had already written something about it already.
 Other times its just because I thought about it in a different way.
 And, at other times, it happens to be related with something else I’m writing about.
 But, regardless of the situation, writing about the same thing, even only weeks apart, often reveals a different angle or point of view about it and are often worth putting down.

 A lot of what I write are often notes to myself.
 I typically write as if writing to myself.
-As a result, I am really giving myself ‘advice’ and suggestions of what to do or how to do things.
+As a result, I am really giving myself ‘advice’ and suggestions of what to do or how to do things or what things mean.
 It’s almost like I’m explaining things to myself.
 Because of this, I often use techniques to help me find things if I ever read them again.
-A common thing I do is using a lot of bold and italics to emphasize important points.
-This way, it allows me to scroll down the page and, by reading the bold and italics, know what the important points are.
-Often, all I have to do is read them to recall what the article is about.
+A common thing I do is using a lot of bold and italics to emphasize the important points in a paragraph.
+This way, I can scroll down the page and, just by reading the bold and italics, I know what the important points are without reading the whole article, almost like a synopsis.
 In addition, it helps me to determine where specifics subjects are located by making them easier to find.
 I also have this habit of giving ideas and concepts specific “names”.
 Often, these originate from the first thing that comes to my mind at the time.
 Interestingly, when I look at them later they often appear weird, or even funny, to me.
 I often wonder why I create these “names” as I seldom remember any of them . . . but it seems to help me when I write.